StefaniePowazny/Create-US-Bikeshare-Data/README.md

 # Create-US-Bikeshare-Data

+ Udacity Data Analyst Nanodegree t1-p2

+ The mentioned data files are included in the bikeshare_2.zip file.

 ## Overview

 In this project, you will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
 You will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.